 Probably you heard about polo, or you have probably seen something on TV; it is about horses, adrenaline and highly skilled polo players.
+Learning about polo rules and history will help you gain a much deeper insight into this great sport.

 You might want to know what it is all about this sport that began practising in Persia (Iran) and that today is practised in many countries of the world.